The Transfer Pricing Law Review: Germany

 The following are some of the most important transfer pricing rulings that have been issued by German Tax Courts since 2000:

-- In a landmark decision of the Federal Tax Court in 2001,18 the court clarified important procedural aspects of transfer pricing rules and regulations, in particular on the burden of proof, transfer pricing documentation, the taxpayer's duty to cooperate with the tax authorities and the use of secret comparables.
-As a reaction to the ruling, the German legislature introduced important changes in German transfer pricing law (transfer pricing documentation, penalty rules and refinement of the arm's-length principle in Section 1 FTA) that partly supersede the court's decision.
+- In a landmark decision of the Federal Tax Court in 2001,20 the court clarified important procedural aspects of transfer pricing rules, in particular on the burden of proof, transfer pricing documentation, the taxpayer's duty to cooperate with the tax authorities and the use of secret comparables.
+As a reaction to the ruling, the German legislature introduced important changes in German transfer pricing law (transfer pricing documentation, penalty rules and refinement of the arm's-length principle in Section 1 of the FTA).

-- On 31 May 2018, the ECJ ruling in C-382/16, Hornbach considered the compatibility of Section 1 of the Foreign Tax Act (AStG) with European law.
-Although Section 1 AStG restricts the freedom of establishment, it is not contrary to European law if the taxpayer is given the opportunity to present 'economic reasons' justifying transfer prices deviating from the arm's-length principle.
-In this context, the Federal Ministry of Finance published new administrative regulations27 on the application of the ECJ judgment in the Hornbach case.
+- On 31 May 2018, the ECJ ruling in C-382/16, Hornbach case considered the compatibility of Section 1 of the Foreign Tax Act (AStG) with European law.
+Although Section 1 of the AStG restricts the freedom of establishment, it is not contrary to European law if the taxpayer is given the opportunity to present 'economic reasons' justifying transfer prices deviating from the arm's-length principle.
+In this context, the Federal Ministry of Finance released administrative regulations27 on the application of the ECJ judgment in the Hornbach case.
 These regulations restrict the criterion of economic reasons to actions related to near insolvency situations.
-The taxpayer must in particular prove the related party's or the group's need and capability for recovery.
+The taxpayer must, in particular, prove the related party's or the group's need and capability for recovery.
 The regulations are effective as from 6 December 2018 and apply to all open cases.

-In 2019,31 the Federal Tax Court changed its prior case law according to which Section 9 of the OECD Model Tax Convention limited the scope of application of Section 1 FTA to price adjustments.
-The Court authorises corrections not only in amount (price adjustments) but also on grounds of principle, such as the neutralisation of a profit-reducing derecognition or write-off of a receivable.
+- In 2019,28 the Federal Tax Court changed its prior case law according to which Section 9 of the OECD Model Tax Convention limited the scope of application of Section 1 FTA to price adjustments.
+The Court authorises corrections not only in amount (price adjustments) but also on grounds of principle, such as the neutralisation of a profit-reducing write-off of a receivable.
 In addition, the Court revised its case law on passive integration within the group.
 Consideration of the benefits of passive group integration in the arm's-length analysis may violate the arm's-length principle.
 Finally, the Court interprets the ECJ Hornbach decision (C-382/16).
 Even if the taxpayer can prove economic reasons and the chosen structure does not qualify as purely artificial, a transfer price adjustment may still be required.
-Each case has to be analysed on its specific merits.

-Currently, pending transfer pricing disputes include both procedural and substantive issues, including the following:
+- Currently, pending transfer pricing disputes comprise both procedural and substantive issues, including the following:

 - the valuation of IP post-acquisition (purchase price allocation); and

-- exit tax or transfer of functions of a production 'function'.
+- transfer of functions of a production 'function'.